tattler-community/tattler-community/package/src/tattler/docs/source/developers/trigger.rst

 Code a notification trigger
 ---------------------------

-Pick a system to triger a notification.
+Pick a system to trigger a notification.
 Write code to have this system make an HTTP POST request to tattler server's API.

 In ``curl`` the request to send notification ``password_changed`` in scope ``mywebapp`` to user